Skip to main content

 Members help keep the Festival free for close to 300,000 people each summer.

-All memberships are 100% tax-deductible contributions, plus members get access to great perks like discounted parking, free exchanges, guest passes, discounted add-ons and exclusive pre-sales.
+All memberships are 100% tax-deductible contributions, plus members get access to great perks like discounted parking, exchanges, guest passes, discounted add-ons and exclusive pre-sales.
 Become a member today!

 Yes, the Grant Park Orchestral Association is a 501(c)3 public charity.
 Any membership to the Festival is considered a contribution and is 100% tax deductible.
 As our way of saying thank you, you have access to reserved seats and other member benefits.

+Complimentary guest passes are included with some memberships.
 Guest pass use is subject to availability and may not be available for all dates.

 All members are entitled to discounted parking at the Millennium Park Garages during performances.
 To take advantage of your discount, you must complete and submit the parking form prior to your first performance.